DennisDalton671/omni-orders-api/README.md

 ---

+## API Constraints

+- Maximum page size is 50
+- Only predefined fields can be used for sorting
+- Invalid query parameters return structured error responses

+---

 ## Error Handling

-The API returns structured JSON responses for:

-- 400 Bad Request (validation errors, invalid parameters)
+- 400 Bad Request
-- 404 Not Found (order not found)
+- 404 Not Found
-- 409 Conflict (invalid status transition)
+- 409 Conflict

 ---